 About Me

 I am a third year graduate student at Rice University.
-I am advised by Dr. Anastasios Kyrillidis, and I work closely with Dr. Geoffroy Hautier, as well as Dr. Christopher Jermaine, Dr. Thomas Reps of UW-Madison, Dr. George Phillips, and Dr. Mitchell Miller.
+I am advised by Dr. Anastasios Kyrillidis in Computer Science, and overseen by Dr. Geoffroy Hautier in Materials Science.
+I am fortunate to collaborate as well with Dr. Christopher Jermaine, Dr. Thomas Reps of UW-Madison, Dr. George Phillips, and Dr. Mitchell Miller.

 My work focuses in three areas: